Meet-Coder-Study/posting-review/yongjukwon/2022-04-08-serializable-vs-externalizable.md

     e.g.
     ```Java
-      // It must be static, vinal and of type long
+      // It must be static, final and of type long
       (any access modifier) static final long serialVersionUID = 42L;
     ```